Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 Absolute truths — such as 1 + 1 = 2, or the necessary existence of a purely positive Being — are not derived from observation or emergence.
 They exist necessarily and universally.

 Only modal logic allows us to formally express and analyze such necessity (□P).
-Without it, truth collapses into paradox or triviality.
+Without it, truth collapses — not merely into paradox or triviality, but into semantic dissolution itself.

 If we are to build systems that not only compute, but truly understand, modality must be their foundation.